Thursday, March 13, 2014

 But God's Word also made it clear that we are free in Christ.
 We are not bound by the Law but free in it.
 So, therefore, if our brothers and sisters in Christ did not choose to see the benefits of being set apart, we are not to judge them, nor are we to cause division in the body because of our convictions.
 In fact, we understood Paul to say that if we are invited to a believers home and they participate in such activities that we are not only to not judge, but to interact with them in love.

+Here are some verses that we decided to point out to our children in regards to why we still go to grandma's house at Christmas time.
 In 1 Corinthians 10, we read how God lead Israel and how they lost their way ,and He gave them the law for an example for us, and also for instruction for us.
 These verses talk about fleeing idolatry and following God's law, BUT they concluded with these verses.

 1 Corinthians 10:31-33